 Make the muffin batter:

-- Add all the dry ingredients to a large mixing bowl and whisk until there are no lumps.
+• Add all the dry ingredients to a large mixing bowl and whisk until the mixture is well combined.

 Baking and storing the muffins: